Khalidelaasry/alx-low_level_programming/README.md

 6. **0x05.
 C - Pointers, arrays and strings**: This project delves into pointers, arrays, and string manipulation in C.

+7. **0x06.
+C - More Pointers, Arrays, and Strings**: Further explores pointers, arrays, and strings in the C programming language, introducing more complex tasks, including string manipulation, array reversal, and other operations.

 ##About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.